Get in Touch

 2. Packet loss.

 3. Bandwidth issues.
-A layered approach to measurement.
+Layered approach to measurement.

 4. Latency: assessing end-to-end latency and visualization.